 Throughout its history, excavations in and around Music Hall have yielded human bones; in fact, a map from 1830 shows that the south part of the structure was built over a Potter's Field.

-It is believed to be these ''souls and spirits'' that wander Music Hall, upon occasion making their presence known.
+It is believed the ''souls and spirits'' that wander Music Hall, upon occasion make their presence known.

 Longtime employees of organizations based in Music Hall testify to being in the presence of ghosts.
 The late Cincinnati Pops Music Director Erich Kunzel, who spent many nights at Music Hall working on programs and arrangements, believed that they were basically quite friendly.